Compact Data Structures for Network Telemetry: Network Telemetry Queries

 Volumetric flow queries are useful for a number of downstream network-management applications as heavy hitters are essential for network performance and security optimizations.
 For instance, traffic engineering~\cite{new_directions} needs to identify the largest flows and prioritize them to meet the service-level agreements.
 Similarly, in events of volumetric DDoS attacks~\cite{liu2021jaqen}, measuring heavy-hitter flows can guide further investigation.

 \textbf{Aggregated flow statistics.} With the assumption of not recording the information for all flows, network operators also need to compute various aggregated statistical metrics that summarize all the flows.
-These metrics, such as entropy, Euclidian norm, and distinct count, are concise representations of the flow size and metadata distributions, and are useful to monitor overall network condition.
-For instance, anomaly detection may look into the distributions over different flow identifiers (e.g., source IP, destination IP) via continuously computing their entropy values~\cite{Entropy1} and identifying their changes~\cite{univmon}.
-Moreover, the change in the number of distinct flows is a strong indicator for flash events (e.g., short-term traffic bursts) or ongoing DDoS attacks~\cite{liu2021jaqen,chen2020beaucoup}.
+These metrics, such as entropy, quantiles, and distinct count, are concise representations of the flow size and metadata distributions, and are useful to monitor overall network conditions.